premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-The entry and exit criteria for the test are closely related to the purpose and expected results for the test.
-Each phases in the STLC have entry and exit criteria.
+The entry and exit criteria for the test are closely related to the purpose and expected results of the test.
+Each phase in the STLC has entry and exit criteria.

-- `Entry Criteria`: Entry Criteria are a set of conditions that need to be satisfied in order to begin the test.
+- `Entry Criteria`: Entry Criteria are a set of conditions that need to be satisfied to begin the test.
-- `Exit Criteria`: Exit Criteria are a set of conditions that need to be satisfied in order to end the test.
+- `Exit Criteria`: Exit Criteria are a set of conditions that need to be satisfied to end the test.

 </blockquote>
 </details>

 ---

-10. What is the `Test Closure` and Why its needed?
+10. What is the `Test Closure` and why it’s needed?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)